 It’s important to know who has given you money, and from what type of plan you have received this money.
 Using Baremetrics, you can measure exactly where your MRR has come from, and plan your accounting accordingly.

+Want to get a head start?
 Connect Baremetrics to your revenue sources, and start seeing all of your revenue in a crystal-clear dashboard.
 You can even see your customer segmentation, deeper insights about who your customers are, forecast into the future, and use automated tools to recover failed payments.

 Subscription Pricing Models

 There are several pricing models that can be used for your subscription revenue service.

 - The flat-rate pricing model is the simplest recurring fee model.
 You charge everyone the same flat fee for your product and bill them weekly, monthly, or annually.

 - The tiered pricing model is a better model for services which scale in usage with revenue, employee count, or number of customers.
 You can charge different clients different amounts based on their size or the features they want to utilize.
 Most companies have between two and five tiers.

 - The usage-based pricing model charges based on how much the client uses the service.
 There may or may not also be a base fee.
 Usage can be measured by total revenue, API calls, transactions, number of employees, etc.

 How to Get Subscription Pricing Right

 Once you have settled on a pricing model, it is time to price your model.
 Aside from the very technical aspects of calculating what it costs to offer your service, including the constant upgrading of what you provide, the cost of acquiring new clients, and the value add you give to your clients, there are some broad concerns to consider.